 C. Install WordPress

-- Confirm that your host supports the ability to install WordPress (most web hosts do).
+- Confirm that your web host supports the ability to install WordPress (most web hosts do).

-- Log into your hosting account and install WordPress (most web hosts have a simple interface that allows you to do this in a few simple clicks)
+- Log into your hosting account and install WordPress (most web hosts have a simple interface that allows you to do this with just a few clicks)